limxianni/limxianni/README.md

 <h1 align="center">Hi 👋, I'm Eunice Lim Xian Ni</h1>
 <h3 align="center">Trying to learn as much so that I can equip myself as a developer.</h3> <br>

 - 🔭 Currently developing an **AR Eyewear App** using ReactNative and admin panel using ReactJS.
-The whole system is built based on MERN stack, integrating with Unity.
+The whole system is built based on MERN stack, integrating with Unity AR Foundation.

 - 📫 Email: **eunicelim1520@gmail.com**